 Decades later, when ABC, a parent company of Disney, lost the rights to "Monday Night Football" and NBC was getting their "Sunday Night Football" underway, a top-flight announcer was a must.
 ABC had one in Al Michaels, and NBC had the rabbit that hadn’t been used in more than 80 years.
+The trade was made.

 In the “Epic Mickey” video game, Oswald is the game’s reluctant villain.
 The mayor of “The Wasteland,” a place void of color where Disney’s forgotten characters live.
 At first, Disney didn’t immediately know how fans and gamers would respond to the character, but felt it was a calculated risk.

 “People still care about the Disney properties,” said Warren Spector, the producer for both Epic Mickey titles.
 “They know how to rest their properties and when to bring them back.
 They have a great think tank.
 They came up with a great idea here.”

 It was a gamble for Spector too, who made a living for nearly 30 years on cool RPGs such as "Ultima" and cyber-punk shooters the likes of "Deus Ex."
 His fans weren’t the Disney type, but he saw a golden opportunity to do something he’d never done before.

 “In 2005, I pitched Disney this fantasy and science fiction game that they weren’t interested in.
 They said, ‘Nah, we don’t want that stuff,’” Spector, said.
 “Then they asked me how I would feel about working on a new Mickey Mouse game and bringing Oswald the Lucky Rabbit back?
 As a Disney fan and an animation geek, I was in.”